-You may recall I have been working on remodeling an rv (the before photos are here).
-We left off with the couple who purchased it parking it here and immediately tearing everything out of it…. and I do mean everything.
-Once they gutted everything but the master bed platform, I got to work.
-Susie (the wife of the team) was my assistant- it was great to have a helper for a change and we had a great time working together.
-It was nice to have someone to bounce things off of too.
+You may recall I have been working on remodeling an rv (links to all the associated posts are below).
+We left off with the couple who purchased it parking it here and immediately tearing everything out of it…. and I do mean EVERYthing.
+Once they gutted all but the master bed platform, I got to work.
+Susie (the wife of the team) was my assistant- it was quite nice to have a helper for a change.

 In the quest to get things lighter and brighter in there, rv shiplap was the name of the game.
 Since the slide out is the first thing you see when you walk in, it was the perfect place to use it.
-We cut down the boards to 4 inches and lightly sanded the edges.
+We cut down floor underlayment to 4 inches width and lightly sanded the edges.

 Quick tip: using a “fine” blade on your table saw cuts down on the amount of sanding you have to do and keeps thinner boards from splintering.

 Once they were all set, we headed back inside.
 Originally we thought we would keep the carpet in the slide out so we wanted to protect it… you’ll see later why that didn’t happen.